Auto Deleveraging

 Let’s assume a short position is to be closed via ADL.
 We will start with the Account which has the largest ADL Rank and continue to move to following Accounts till we have the requisite number of long contracts to match the short position being liquidated.

-Case 1: The short position has 1515 contracts.
-In this case, Account 5 will have 1515 of its 2020contracts matched against this short position at the Bankruptcy Price of the short position.
+Case 1: The short position has contracts.
+In this case, Account 5 will have of its contracts matched against this short position at the Bankruptcy Price of the short position.
 No other accounts will be impacted.